apache/couchdb-ci/README.md

 Recognized commands:
-  clean <plat>          Removes all images for <plat>. clean-all             Cleans all images for all platforms.
+  clean <plat>          Removes all images for <plat>. clean-all             Removes all images for all platforms & base images.

-  base <plat>           Builds the base (no JS/Erlang) image for <plat>. base-all              Builds all base (no JS/Erlang) images. base-upload           Uploads the couchdbdev/*-base images to Docker Hub.
+  base <plat>           Builds the base (no JS/Erlang) image for <plat>. base-all              Builds all base (no JS/Erlang) images.
-                        Requires appropriate credentials.
+  *base-upload          Uploads the specified couchdbdev/*-base image
+                        to Docker Hub.
-  base-upload-all       Uploads all the couchdbdev/*-base images.
+  *base-upload-all      Uploads all the couchdbdev/*-base images.

-  js                    Builds the JS packages for <plat>. js-all                Builds the JS packages for all platforms. js-no-rebuild         Builds the JS packages for <plat> without rebuilding
-                        the base image first.
-  js-all-no-rebuild     Same as above, with the same condition. js-upload <plat>      Uploads the JS packages for <plat> to bintray.
-                        Requires BINTRAY_USER and BINTRAY_API_KEY env vars.

-  platform <plat>       Builds the image for <plat> with Erlang & JS support. platform-all          Builds all images with Erlang and JS support. platform-upload       Uploads the couchdbdev/*-erlang-* images to Docker Hub.
+  platform <plat>       Builds the image for <plat> with Erlang & JS support. platform-all          Builds all images with Erlang and JS support.
-                        Requires appropriate credentials.
+  *platform-upload      Uploads the couchdbdev/*-erlang-* images to Docker Hub.
-  platform-upload-all   Uploads all the couchdbdev/*-erlang-* images to Docker.
+  *platform-upload-all  Uploads all the couchdbdev/*-erlang-* images to Docker.

   couch <plat>          Builds and tests CouchDB for <plat>. couch-all             Builds and tests CouchDB on all platforms.

-  couch-pkg <plat>      Builds CouchDB packages for <plat>. couch-pkg-all         Builds CouchDB packages for all platforms.
+  Commands marked with * require appropriate Docker Hub credentials.
 ```

 ## Interactively working in a built container